jhwang04/ZombieSurvival/README.md

 **Program Purpose:** After running this program, users will be able to play a zombie survival game, where waves of zombies come at you, while you try to survive.

-Target User Profile: Our Target User Profile is people who like to play video games, and one who does not enjoy playing cooperatively
+**Target User Profile:** Our Target User Profile is people who like to play video games, and one who does not enjoy playing cooperatively

-Feature List: Some features for our game include zombie waves, finding items on the floor that spawn randomly, healing from certain items, powerups, and more.
+**Feature List:** Some features for our game include zombie waves, finding items on the floor that spawn randomly, healing from certain items, powerups, and more.

-Instructions: To run our program, either click on the *.jar file and run it, or copy the project folder in IntelliJ and run the folder
+**Instructions:** To run our program, either click on the *.jar file and run it, or copy the project folder in IntelliJ and run the folder

-Class List:
+###Class List:

-Team Responsibility: Jeremy Mills - Graphics
+**Team Responsibility:** Jeremy Mills - Graphics
 			    Justin Hwang - Overall Game Function
 			    Rishi Zamvar - Classes for Zombies, etc.

-Known Bugs/ Workarounds:
+**Known Bugs/ Workarounds:** N/A

-Key Learnings: N/A
+**Key Learnings:** N/A

 Credit List:
 Zombie Sprites - https://wonderkidstudio.itch.io/sprite-zombie